SerenityOS/serenity/README.md

 - Extended attribute highlighting may not be spec-compliant.

+### LibJS Bytecode

+- It does not have an extension
+- Auto-detection does not seem to work, instead it is usually detected as Markdown

 ## Contributing

 I always appreciate help with developing this extension.
 Here's some things you can do: